 Top Ten lists are the most personal, subjective, and ludicrous arrangements in the universe.
-If there’s any essential purpose to their existence, it’s that they instigate conversation, harmless controversy, and passionate opinion sharing.
+If there’s one essential purpose to their existence, it’s that they instigate conversation, harmless controversy, and passionate opinion sharing.
 Ambiguous weight is placed on terms like “Top,” “Greatest,” or “Most Influential.”
-I think these lists we make are simply our “favorites.”
+Overall, I think these lists we make are simply our “favorites.”

 Again, it’s all subjective and personal, and no matter what list I come up with and how I order it, one average-going moviegoer has every right to call it ludicrous.

 At the very least, I hope my list sparks your cinematic memories of the past ten years, gives you butterflies in your stomach, makes you wince, or makes you shout for joy in affirmation.

 Now, this is what comic book/superhero movies should be about – a celebration of comic books and superheroes!
 Actors flexing their muscles in costumes in a series of the same movie with 20 different titles just doesn’t do it for me anymore.